 - The Student Volunteer Program runs for 8 weeks each summer.

-- New student applications will be available by the end of January 2020 at: northernlighthealth.org/volunteeremmc and are due by March 31, 2020.
+- New student applications are typically available by the end of January at: northernlighthealth.org/volunteeremmc and are due by March 31.
 First year students are required to obtain two reference letters as part of the application.
 Click here for the application.

 - First year students are expected to complete a health screening (provided by our Northern Light WorkHealth Office).

 - First year students attend an interview with the Student Volunteer Coordinator.

 - Student volunteers receive department specific training and are expected to be familiar with and understand all the information in the orientation handbook.